test-fullautomation/python-jsonpreprocessor/packagedoc/additional_docs/Description.rst

            }
          }

-And other json file ``preprocessor_definitions.json`` with content:
+And another JSON file ``preprocessor_definitions.json`` with the following content:

 .. code::

          //*****************************************************************************
-         //  Author: ROBFW-AIO Team
+         //  Author: Author_of_the_file
          //
          //  This file defines all common global parameters and will be included to all
-         //  test config files
+         //  configuration files
          //*****************************************************************************
          {
            "import_param_3" : "value_3",